|

 picurv is the workflow orchestrator for PICurv.
 It validates YAML inputs, generates C runtime artifacts, and runs or schedules solver/postprocessing stages.
 It is also the primary user-facing contract layer: many defaults, aliases, and translation rules are enforced here before the C solver starts.

-After make all, bin/picurv is a symlink to scripts/picurv (the single source of truth).
-Source etc/picurv.sh to add bin/ to your PATH and expose scripts/ as a fallback so picurv works from any directory even if bin/picurv is temporarily absent before make conductor recreates the symlink.
+After make all, bin/picurv is a launcher for scripts/picurv (the single source of truth).
+The launcher uses .picurv-venv/bin/python when bootstrap created a managed environment, then a bootstrap-recorded or user-provided PICURV_PYTHON, and finally python3.
+Source etc/picurv.sh to add bin/ to your PATH and expose scripts/ as a fallback so picurv works from any directory even if bin/picurv is temporarily absent before make conductor recreates the launcher.
 If bin/picurv does not exist yet, run ./scripts/picurv build or make conductor.

 Primary commands: